What to Worry About? A Good or Bad Life is Your Choice

-The Discourses of Epictetus, Book 1.25: On the Same Subject.
+The Discourses of Epictetus, Book 1.25

 “If these things are true, and we are not stupid or acting a part when we say that good or ill for man lies in choice, and that all else is nothing to us, why are we still troubled?”